On Screen/In Person Current Tours

 Co-Directors Jilann Spitzmiller and Hank Rogerson

-Still Dreaming follows a group of elderly entertainers living at the Lillian Booth Actors Home in New York and a pair of young directors hired to stage an in-house performance of A Midsummer Night's Dream.
+Still Dreaming follows a group of elderly entertainers living at the Lillian Booth Actors Home in New Jersey and a pair of young directors hired to stage an in-house performance of A Midsummer Night's Dream.
 As the once-celebrated performers struggle with Alzheimer's, dementia, and physical disabilities, the play's themes of perception, reality and memory take on new relevance and poignancy.

 Tie It Into My Hand & The Glitter Emergency